S21 (Berlin): History

-In June 1992, the Federal Ministry of Transport decided on the mushroom concept.
-It provided for the construction of a central station in the area of the former Lehrter station.
-While the area in the east-west direction had already been developed with the Berlin Stadtbahn, there was no efficient inner-city connection in a north-south direction.
-For this purpose, the construction of a S-Bahn line was planned, which should lead to the northwest to the Berlin Ringbahn and from the station Berlin Beusselstraße on to the airport Tegel.
-Towards the south a route was planned over the station Potsdamer Platz further to the Yorckstraße.
-A little later, the planning was supplemented by a connection to the northern Ringbahn to the east.
+In June 1992, the Federal Ministry of Transport decided on the ‘mushroom’ concept.
+It provided for the construction of a central station on the site of the former Lehrter Bahnhof.
+While the area in the east-west direction had already been developed with the construction of the Berlin Stadtbahn, there was no efficient inner-city connection in a north-south direction.
+For this purpose, the construction of an S-Bahn line was proposed, which should lead to the northwest to the Berlin Ringbahn and from the station Berlin Beusselstraße on to the airport Tegel.
+Towards the south a route was planned via Potsdamer Platz to Yorckstraße and beyond.
+A little later, the proposed plan added a connection to the northern Ringbahn to the east.
 In May 1993, it emerged that a standardized assessment of the S21 did not even come close to achieving a benefit-cost factor of 1.

 In the Berlin Senate, which was governed at that time by a grand coalition, there were different views on the project.
-The CDU with its Transport Senator Herwig Haase endorsed the concept; The SPD with the building Senator Wolfgang Nagel declined because of the high cost.
+The CDU and Transport Senator Herwig Haase endorsed the concept; The SPD and building Senator Wolfgang Nagel declined because of the high cost.
 After the federal government was not ready to finance the project, the Berlin Senate decided on October 5, 1993, to renounce the immediate construction of the track.
 Also on a free-keeping of the route waived the Senate by order of November 30, 1993.
 The project cost around one billion marks at the time.
 A year later, Haase tried to achieve a free-standing of the route and the construction of individual inputs in the area Potsdamer Platz, but failed initially.
 In early 1995, however, the Senate resolution was revised in the House of Representatives and decided to keep the planned route, after even the SPD faction had opposed the decision of the Bausenators.
 However, the decision at that time contained only one route clearing at the northern end of the line in the direction of the east, but not to the western loop.

 In the autumn of 1999, the Berlin Senate assured Deutsche Bahn to pre-finance the shell construction of the connection from the Nordring to the Lehrter Bahnhof (the later main station).
 In the construction of the long-distance railway tunnel and the underground station part also appropriate facilities for the rapid-transit railway were to be established.
 At that time Deutsche Bahn assumed that the S21 could go into operation together with the mainline tunnel in mid-2005.
 However, the unclear financing caused further delays in construction.
 At the beginning of 2001, the Confederation stated that it still considered the route unnecessary and did not want to finance it.
 In contrast, the Berlin Senate continued to consider a north-south connection to the new central station to be important.
 The Deutsche Bahn also saw the construction of the S21 as a priority.